Chapter 1. Logging in to Identity Management from the command line

 1.3.
 Configuring an external system for Kerberos authentication

-This section describes how to configure an external system so that Identity Management (IdM) users can log in to IdM from the external system using their Kerberos credentials.
+Follow this procedure to configure an external system so that Identity Management (IdM) users can log in to IdM from the external system using their Kerberos credentials.

 Enabling Kerberos authentication on external systems is especially useful when your infrastructure includes multiple realms or overlapping domains.
 It is also useful if the system has not been enrolled into any IdM domain through